microsoft/nni/docs/NNICTLDOC.md

 	 * __nnictl update searchspace__
        * Description

-		     You can use this command to update an experiment's searchspace.
+		     You can use this command to update an experiment's search space.

        * Usage